The Brachial plexus mnemonics is like a unique cheat-code to learning the nerves of the upper limb.

 The posterior division of the lower trunk then continues as the medial cord.

-Here the main deal on the brachial plexus mnemonic.
+Here the main deal on the brachial plexus mnemonics.
 There are 17 branches of this network and you’re expected to know all of them plus their nerve root.

 I can hear you exclaiming already, but there’s no need to worry.
 With these brachial plexus mnemonics I’ll outline below, learning and remembering everything will be a breeze!